LUK34/ASK-DATAENG-PYTHON/README.md

 - **SCENARIO 2:** Using get()
 - **SCENARIO 3:** Assigning value by specifying key -> If the key exist + Reassigning a different value for a key
 - **SCENARIO 4:** Using update() method -> this is to ADD/ UPDATE values in the dictionary.
+- This is much more efficient to do rather than manually placing the values in SCENARIO 3
 - **SCENARIO 5:** Using `del` keyword -> This is used to delete a specific key in the dictionary.
 - **SCENARIO 6:** Using pop() method.
 - **SCENARIO 7:** keys() method -> To display only keys inside the dictionary